 What about the lectin-free pie crust?

-I used the same as the one for the Chicken Pot Pie which was inspired by this Perfect Paleo Pie Crust Recipe on Food Republic.
-I keep using it because it works every time, even though is a little sensitive to work with (but what grain-free dough isn’t?).
+I used the same as the one for the Chicken Pot Pie, which was inspired by this Perfect Paleo Pie Crust Recipe on Food Republic.
+I keep using it because it works every time, even though it is a little sensitive to work with (but what grain-free dough isn’t?).
 If you have your own lectin-free crust recipe, feel free to use it.
-This one is made with almond, coconut and tapioca flours, plus butter and egg.
+This one is made with almond, coconut, and tapioca flours, plus butter and egg.

 How to serve the pie